Support Centre

 Click the "tag" icon at the far right end of the top toolbar to bring up the Text Tag menu, pictured here:

 Select the text tag you'd like to use.
-In the picture above, the text "Microlearning Objectives (MLO)" is selected and tagged as "H1", which is appropriate since it appears as a header above a paragraph of text.
+In the picture above, the text "Ally" is selected and tagged as "H2", which is appropriate since it appears as a header above a paragraph of text, but isn't the title of the document.

 Use the tag "P" for paragraph text, that is, any sentence or paragraph of text that represents the content of a section rather than a defining title.